What is the History of Legal Blogging?

 For many law firms and other businesses, the “blog” is a knowable entity, yet that wasn’t always true.
 The blog as a form began just over 25 years ago, and it didn’t make its way into the legal world for some time after it initially grew in popularity.
 In this second decade of the twenty-first century, many freelance writers also consider themselves to be bloggers.
-Indeed, for many freelance writers, the process of blogging has become a primary source of income.
-These days, it seems as though blogs exist for nearly every industry that advertises online in any capacity, and it remains a popular form for writers to share ideas, opinions, and newsworthy stories.
+Indeed, for many freelance writers, blogging has become a primary source of income.
+These days, it seems as though blogs exist for nearly every industry that advertises online in any capacity.
+It remains a popular form for writers to share ideas, opinions, and newsworthy stories.

 Like blogging more broadly, there isn’t just one type of legal blog these days.
-To be sure, law-related blogs are tools for firms to market themselves to potential clients, but they’re also resources for students, for journalists seeking information about legal matters, and for the general public looking to learn more about the law.
+To be sure, law-related blogs are tools for firms to market themselves to potential clients.
+Still, they’re also resources for students, journalists seeking information about legal matters, and the general public looking to learn more about the law.

 The following is a brief history of legal blogging, which is, as you might guess, wrapped up in the history of blogging more generally and the rise of the internet in everyday life.

 After, you can learn more about how blogging fits into a bigger marketing plan with our Guide to Law Firm Marketing.

 For legal blogs to come about, the blog first had to make its way onto the scene.
 Believe it or not, dictionaries now have multiple definitions of the blog.
 According to Merriam-Webster, a blog can be defined as “a website that contains online personal reflections, comments, and often hyperlinks, videos, and photographs provided by the writer.”
 A second definition identifies it as “a regular feature appearing as part of an online publication that typically relates to a particular topic and consists of articles and personal commentary by one or more authors.”
 As far as the legal blog goes, it likely falls into this latter category.
 But how did blogs get started initially?
 That history begins with the “weblog.”